brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ## <a name="Control-Caster-Class-Breakdown"></a>Control Caster Class Breakdown

-While the Controller role can be filled by _most_ full-casters (sorry, Clerics), there are things that make each class better or worse at fulfilling this role.
+While _most_ full-casters can be Controllers (sorry, Clerics), some things make each class better or worse at fulfilling this role.
 Here’s a rough breakdown of each full-caster class, with ratings for spell selection and role fit.
 Spell selection rates their options for control spells.
 Role fit compares the Controller role to the overall class design and examines how easily a class can shift to being a Controller.

 ### Wizard

 Wizards are best-in-class controllers, having the most control spell options by a pretty wide margin and with the Controller role being one of the things the class was designed for.
-Of the 41 control spells in the list above, Wizards have access to 35 of them, and have exclusive access to some pretty amazing options like Wall of Force and Maze.
-With the spell selection and the generous amount of spells the Wizard can learn and prepare, it’s easy to make a Wizard that’s good at control, damage, and utility.
+Of the 41 control spells in the list above, Wizards have access to 35 and have exclusive access to some pretty amazing options like Wall of Force and Maze.
+With the spell selection and the generous amount of spells the Wizard can learn and prepare, it’s easy to make a Wizard good at control, damage, and utility.
 In short, the Wizard loses nothing by taking on the Controller role, making them an excellent candidate.

 Spell Options: ★★★★★